AICorpGlobal/AICorpGlobal/IdeologyAndPrinciples/BecomeLeader.md

-# How Were Leaders in History Able to Change the World?
+# Leaders of the World?

 Copied from Islamic Leadership -